-MEMBERS OF EXECUTIVE MANAGEMENT Remuneration component Short description of main provisions Base remuneration Fixed amount Fringe benefits Company car, laptop, phone, representation allowance Age and risk provisions Pension plan (fixed contribution); health insurance; life insurance (CEO only) Short term incentive (STI) Yearly performance bonus, as further detailed below Long term incentive (LTI) Participation in share option plans, as further detailed below Short term incentive plan: YEARLY PERFOR RMANCE BONUS Main provisions Short description Performance cycle One calendar year Target bonus NA Performance criteria and corresponding payout levels One or more individual or Company performance criteria (objectives) are determined.
-For each objective, a target and corresponding payout level are determined: If objective is 100% achieved: full payout of targeted payout level If objective is achieved &lt;75%: in principle no payout (but Board can decides otherwise) If objective is achieved &gt;75% and &lt;125%: payout between 75% and 125%, based on linear calculation If objective is achieved &gt;125%: board can decide payout &gt;125% Calculation of bonus The total bonus is composed of the sum of the payout levels related to the various performance criteria (if more than one) Payment modalities Payment in cash or equivalent (but not in Company warrants) 100% of the bonus is paid at once Long term incentive plan: SHARE OPTION PLANS Main provisions Short description Frequency of offer No pre-set frequency Performance cycle NA Target number of offered share options NA Exercise price Value of underlying shares at date of offer of share options Exercise period Five years from date of offer of share options Performance criteria and corresponding offering levels Calculation of number of offered share options NA NA Options issued prior to 2021: vesting in three tranches: Vesting - 1/3 of offered share options vests upon offer - 1/3 of offered share options vests on first anniversary of offer - 1/3 of offered share options vests on second anniversary of offer Options issued since 2021: vesting in four tranches: - 1/4 of offered share options vests upon offer - 1/4 of offered share options vests on first anniversary of offer - 1/4 of offered share options vests on second anniversary of offer - 1/4 of offered share options vests on third anniversary of offer
+Members of executive management Remuneration component Short description of main provisions Base remuneration Fixed amount Fringe benefits Company car, laptop, phone, representation allowance Age and risk provisions Pension plan (fixed contribution); health insurance; life insurance (CEO only) Short term incentive (STI) Yearly performance bonus, as further detailed below Long term incentive (LTI) Participation in share option plans, as further detailed below Short term incentive plan: yearly perform mance bonus Main provisions Short description Performance cycle One calendar year Target bonus NA Performance criteria and corresponding One or more individual or Company performance criteria (objectives) are payout levels determined.
+For each objective, a target and corresponding payout level are determined: - If objective is 100% achieved: full payout of targeted payout level - If objective is achieved <75%: in principle no payout (but Board can decides otherwise) - If objective is achieved >75% and <125%: payout between 75% and 125%, based on linear calculation - If objective is achieved >125%: board can decide payout >125% Calculation of bonus The total bonus is composed of the sum of the payout levels related to the various performance criteria (if more than one) Payment modalities Payment in cash or equivalent (but not in Company warrants) 100% of the bonus is paid at once Long term incentive plan: share option p Main provisions Short description Frequency of offer No pre-set frequency Performance cycle NA Target number of offered share options NA Exercise price Value of underlying shares at date of offer of share options Exercise period Five years from date of offer of share options Performance criteria and corresponding NA offering levels Calculation of number of offered share NA options Vesting Options issued prior to 2021: vesting in three tranches: - 1/3 of offered share options vests upon offer - 1/3 of offered share options vests on first anniversary of offer - 1/3 of offered share options vests on second anniversary of offer Options issued since 2021: vesting in four tranches: - 1/4 of offered share options vests upon offer - 1/4 of offered share options vests on first anniversary of offer - 1/4 of offered share options vests on second anniversary of offer - 1/4 of offered share options vests on third anniversary of offer Retention NA

 As the Company only became a listed company in September 2020, and therefore the obligation to draw up a remuneration report pursuant to Article 3:6, §3 CCA (as amended effective as of May 16, 2020) was not applicable to the Company before such time, the Company does not have readily available the information for the financial years prior to 2020.
-Hence, in this remuneration report, only a comparison to 2020 add 2021 is made.
+Hence, in this remuneration report, only a comparison to 2020, 2021 and 2022 is made.
 As from next year, the remuneration report will include information relating to additional years prior to the reported year (with a maximum of five years prior to the reported year and with the year 2020 being the earliest year in the comparison).

-14.8.2.
+15.8.2.
 Total remuneration